kelvin-ap/EthHacProj/LogFile_kelvin_bogaerts.md

 around 3 to 4 hours, for just the scappy file (NetworkScannerScapy.py).
 Should've done better, will have to make time before next deadline for cleaning up project part1 and 2 with adding next upcoming part 3.

+## Deadline 3

+### Scripts

+Continued the NetworkScannerScapy with a seperate HostDiscovery file which took a while, eventually got help from a colleague.
+Cleaned up code from previous functions.

+Played around with Man In the Middle script but i still want to throw it's current working method around just for personal preference.

+Added a credential sniffer but haven't been able to validate it's functionality, just throws me an endless loop so far i can see.
+Going to be looking to refactor or even rewrite the previous code so i can have a clean template, it's currently quite messy.

+Not started with the wifi scanner script yet.

+### Worked hours

+Forgot to keep track but quite some hours. had a mistake in NetworkScannerScapy and took long to figure it out.
+I would say around 6 to 8 hours.

 ## Questions answered - report

 1. **What is ethical/white-hat hacking?**